auerlab/microsynteny-tools/README.md

 ## Description

-Tools for exploring microsyntenic differences among species
+Microsynteny tools is a suite of fast, memory-efficient programs for exploring microsyntenic relationships between genes across many species.

-Microsynteny tools is a suite of fast, memory-efficient programs for exploring microsyntenic relationships between genes.
+It enables real-time exploration of gene landscapes via the command line and shell scripts, using a modular approach of simple, separate tools.

-The tools are designed to allow real-time exploration of gene landscapes via the command line and shell scripts.
+Each tool provides a focused view of one aspect of the data, eliminating noise that might distract the viewer from the relevant information, unlike many web-based and other one-tool-fits-all approaches that try to cram as much information as possible into each screen.

-Output uses standard file formats wherever possible for interoprability with other tools.
+Output is stored in standard file formats wherever possible for interoperability with other tools.

 ## Design and Implementation

-The code is organized following basic object-oriented design principals, but implemented in C to minimize overhead and keep the source code accessible to scientists who don't have time to master the complexities of C++.
+Core code is organized following basic object-oriented design principals, but implemented in C to minimize overhead and keep the source code accessible to scientists who don't have time to master the complexities of C++.